How to hide your number when calling

 If you don’t feel like dialing *67 every time you want to make a call, you can save yourself the extra step and automatically block your number on caller ID when using a cell phone.
 While this option may not be available on all mobile devices, we gave it a test run and found it works on iPhone and Android phones.

-2. Tap “phone” and then “show my caller ID.”
+3. Tap “show my caller ID.”

 NOTE: If you use Verizon, this option won’t be available.
 However, you can still hide your caller ID through Verizon, which we’ll also cover below.